 The Babee Base Baby Proofing Set is a large babyproofing kit with various useful gadgets for keeping little ones safer.
 This set includes cabinet locks, strap locks, outlet covers, and corner protectors.
 We love the 8 magnetic cabinet locks and two keys you get with this set, and while it may not be enough to outfit a larger kitchen, it will get you started or work for the select cabinets and drawers where dangerous things are housed.
-It also sports 6 straps that work well for keeping the oven door and trash can lid closed with a versatile style that can be used almost anywhere.
+It also sports 6 straps that work well for keeping the oven door and trash can lid closed with a versatile style that you can use almost anywhere.
 The included corner protectors are clear and unobtrusive, which is a bonus, and there are two kinds of outlet covers.

 The Safety 1st Safety Essentials Kit is a smaller but affordable babyproofing kit that can get you started before your baby really gets a move on.
 This kit includes doorknob covers, outlet covers, and pressure cabinet locks.
 This option has a friendly price, which makes it a quick budget solution for some families.

-While you will find lots of stuff in this kit, it's almost not enough of any one thing to get the job done.
+While you will find lots of stuff in this kit, it's almost not enough of any one thing to truly get the job done.
 If you hope for this to do your whole house, it definitely won't.
 Also, it might not be the best option if your goal is outfitting your kitchen, as it doesn't include some key components you'd need in that space.
 Overall, we think this is a great kit for a living room where you'll need to secure heavy items and protect little ones from sharp coffee table edges and corners.

 The YourBaby Baby Proofing Kit is a great choice for kitting out your kitchen.
 It is the only option in our lineup that includes knob covers for your stove.
-This kind of protection can be critical if you have low forward facing knobs little ones can reach.
+This kind of protection can be critical if you have low forward-facing knobs little ones can reach.
 It also has corner guards, toilet straps, outlet covers, safety straps, and door bumpers.

 Depending on the size of your kitchen, this kit may not be all you need.
-It also doesn't include traditional cabinet locks that reside inside the cabinet; it only has strap locks.
+It also doesn't include traditional cabinet locks inside the cabinet; it only has strap locks.
 The straps might also be operational by kids given enough time to sort out the puzzle slide feature.
 In general, we think this is a great option for starting your kitchen protection journey.
 Depending on your needs, it could be all you need for your kitchen space.